Solar Feed-In Tariff: Can you Profit from the Feed-In Tariff?

 The tariff is available to everyone – households, landlords, businesses and even communities and organisations like schools and village halls – and will be overseen by Ofgem which regulates the electricity and gas markets in Great Britain.

 The amount of money you receive depends on the type and size of the system you use to generate the renewable energy.
-If you’re installing solar PV panel technology you will receive 15.44p per Kilowatt hour available for all new installations – click here to see the official tariff levels table for all renewable energy technology.
+If you’re installing solar PV panel technology you will receive a payment per Kilowatt hour, which is available for all new installations – see the official tariff levels table for all renewable energy technology.

-As well as the payment you receive for generation, an extra 4.64p per Kilowatt hour of electricity produced that is exported to the grid will also be received, taking it to a total of 20.08p/kWh.
+As well as the payment you receive for generation, an extra 5.24p per Kilowatt hour of electricity produced that is exported to the grid will also be received.

 To calculate the potential payback from installing a solar PV system use the Solar Guide Solar PV Feed-In Tariff Calculator to estimate your annual income and overall investment payback time.